bcongdon/PyManifold/README.md

 ## TODO

-- Create test for betting on a free response market
+- [ ] Create test for betting on a free response market
-- Create tests for creating a free response market
+- [ ] Create tests for creating a free response market
-- Create test for creating a numeric market
+- [ ] Create test for creating a numeric market
+- [ ] Publish a version of this package to PyPI
+- [ ] Setup CI to run tests against PRs

 ## Running Tests